A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: The problem under consideration

 We should mention that our method does not appear to depend so much on the specific details of the Mooney-Rivlin model, except for the $\ln J$ term, which is quite important for our analysis.
 Since $dv=J\,dV$, where $dv$ is the volume element of $B$ and $dV$ is the volume element of $B_0$, this logarithmic term resists infinite compression of the material: if a small positive volume of material in $B_0$ shrinks to a 0-volume set in $B$, then this term causes the strain energy at those points to become infinite.

-We next describe the discretization of the problem under consideration \cite{BelytschkoLiu}.
+We next describe the Lagrangian discretization of the problem under consideration \cite{BelytschkoLiu}.
 We assume that $B_0$ is discretized with a mesh of triangles or tetrahedra.
 We assume that the discretization of $\phi$, or alternatively the discretization of the displacement $\u=\phi(\XX)-\XX$, is piecewise linear, with the pieces of linearity being the mesh cells.
 (In Section~\ref{sec:conclusions}, we discuss extension of our method to piecewise quadratic displacements.)
+Recall that $d$ is the space dimension, and let $m$ denote the number of non-Dirichlet nodes of the mesh.
 This assumption implies that $\u$ is determined by $dm$ real numbers, namely, the values of $\u$ at nodes.
-Recall that $d$ is the space dimension, and let $m$ denote the number of non-Dirichlet nodes of the mesh.
 The finite element method finds the displacement $\u$ such that \eref{eq:varform} holds for all test functions $\delta\u$ in the test function space.
 Here, the test function space is the set of $\delta\u$'s that are piecewise linear and continuous and vanish on $\Gamma_D$.
 The integral in \eref{eq:varform} is evaluated with a quadrature rule; we have used a 6-point formula having degree 4 precision from \cite{Hughes} for our quadrature in 2D and a 15-point formula having degree 5 precision from \cite{Keast} for 3D.
-These quadrature rules were chosen because they have positive weights; the Gauss points are interior; and they possess full triangular or tetrahedral symmetry, respectively.
 It suffices to solve \eref{eq:varform} for the $dm$ choices of $\delta\u$ that compose the standard basis for the test function space.
 This yields a system of $dm$ nonlinear equations for $dm$ unknowns.

 The algorithmic question under consideration is how to robustly solve these nonlinear equations.
 In the next section, we give a summary of the mesh tangling issue and of our proposal to overcome it.
 The individual steps of our algorithm are then described in more detail in Sections~\ref{sec:femwarp} and \ref{sec:NewtonLineSearch}.
-Our computational experiments are presented in Sections~\ref{sec:2Dexperiments} and \ref{sec:3Dexperiments}.
-Concluding remarks are presented in Section~\ref{sec:conclusions}.
+In Section \ref{sec:contin}, we summarize the Newton continuation algorithm which is a popular technique within the engineering community for solving the nonlinear equations.
+Our computational experiments, which compare the two algorithms, are presented in Sections~\ref{sec:2Dexperiments} and \ref{sec:3Dexperiments}.
+Concluding remarks, including some discussion of the incompressible case, are presented in Section~\ref{sec:conclusions}.